dmbarbour/wikilon/docs/AwelonLang.md

 The runtime will look at the given definitions.
 Upon recognizing `[] b a`, the runtime may link `w` to an acclerated swap implementation.
 Whenever `i` appears at the end of a subprogram, we might leverage the tail-call optimization.

 In general, recognition of accelerators may be fragile.
 It may be that `i = [] w a d` is recognized where the logically equivalent `i = [[]] a a d` is not recognized.
 Even changing function names could break accelerators.
 This is ultimately up to the runtime.
 Due to this fragility, a runtime should carefully document recognized accelerators, and provide some means to warn developers in case of bad assumptions.
-A useful convention is to define a prelude dictionary including the recognized accelerators, and to flag assumed accelerators by defining `foo.accel` if we expect `foo` to be accelerated.
+A useful convention is to support an `(accel)` annotation that asserts a block of code should be specially recognized and accelerated.

 Critically, acceleration of functions extends to data representation.
-Natural numbers, for example, have a unary structure `42 = [41 S]`.
-But under the hood they could be represented by simple machine words, and arithmetic on natural numbers could be reduced to a machine operation.
+Natural numbers, for example, have a unary structure `42 = [41 succ]`.
+But under the hood they could (and should!) be compactly represented by machine words, with arithmetic on natural numbers reduced to a machine operation.
 We can accelerate lists to use array representations and in-place indexed updates for unique references.
 We can feasibly accelerate linear algebra to leverage a GPGPU, or accelerate Kahn process networks to leverage distributed CPUs and memory.

+Accelerators are not trivial.
+Every accelerator represents a significant investment of time, and a complication for the runtime implementations.
+Hence, it's best if we seek small subset of accelerators that is both simple and good for a wide variety of use cases.

 ## Annotations

 Annotations help developers control, optimize, view, and debug computations.
 Unlike words, which are mostly user-defined, annotations are given meaning by the runtime or compiler.
 Annotations are represented as parenthetical words like `(par)` or `(a3)`.
 Potential useful annotations:

 * `(a2)..(a9)` - arity annotations to defer computations
-* `(t0)..(t9)` - tuple assertions for output scope control
+* `(t1)..(t9)` - tuple assertions for output scope control
+* `(unit)` - assert empty block
 * `(nc) (nd)` - support substructural type safety
 * `(seal_foo) (open_foo)` - lightweight type tag and assertions
 * `(par)` - request parallel evaluation of computation